 4. Don't Slam on the Brakes

 If the stop-and-go of city traffic hinders mileage, abrupt stops can, too.
-In regular driving situations, it's better to coast toward a stop sign or red light instead of slamming on the brakes.
-This helps save fuel and money.
+In regular driving situations, it's better to coast toward a stop sign or red light instead of slamming on the brakes because this increases the chance that the light might turn green by the time you get to the stopping point.
+This would allow you to keep some of your momentum.
+This helps save fuel and money because you won't have to accelerate as much versus when you're starting from a full stop.

-It’s not just an efficient driving habit, it also puts less wear on your tires and brakes too.
+It's not just an efficient driving habit, it can also help lessen wear on your tires and brakes too.
 This helps you save on maintenance and repair costs.

 5. Check Your Tire Pressure